 A strong focus on building a portfolio

 This goes hand-in-hand with the above point.
-It’s important to graduate your chosen course with something tangible to show for it, and the first thing that employers will look at is your design portfolio.
-Choose a course that will not only get you working on at least one portfolio project, but will also help you to refine and polish your portfolio ready for the job market.
+It’s important to graduate from your chosen course with something tangible to show for it, and the first thing that employers will look at is your design portfolio.
+Choose a course that will not only get you working on at least one portfolio project but will also help you to refine and polish your portfolio ready for the job market.

 Beware of curated content.
 Many course providers will wax lyrical about their expert curriculum which, upon closer inspection, actually turns out to be a compilation of third-party content.
-It’s normal for a UX design course to point you to other resources for further reading, but ideally the core syllabus will be written (and continuously updated) by expert curriculum writers.
+It’s normal for a UX design course to point you to other resources for further reading, but ideally, the core syllabus will be written (and continuously updated) by expert curriculum writers.

 Mastering the right skills is only half the battle.
 If you’re serious about breaking into the industry and landing a UX role, look for a course that offers specialist career support.
 Here at CareerFoundry, for example, our UX career-change program incorporates an entire job preparation module.
 Students are also assigned a dedicated Careers Specialist who provides one-to-one coaching throughout the job search period.

 Besides the points listed above, consider your personal situation.
 How much time can you dedicate each week to learning UX?
 How much flexibility do you need in terms of scheduling?
 What’s your budget?

 Ultimately, if you’re paying for a UX course, you want the full career-change package.
 Some providers (like us) ensure this with a job guarantee; if you don’t find a job within six months of graduating, you’ll get your money back.
 Before you commit, make sure you do the following:

 - conduct thorough market research

 If you’re serious about forging a career in UX, you’ll need to structure your learning in a way that combines theory and practice.
 A good UX design course will give you a logical path to follow, ensuring you cover all bases in the right order.